-In Madrid Museum Tours we will pick you up at your hotel in private Van and drive you to the city of Toledo, considered during more than 300 years the Universal Capital of Tolerance.
+Madrid Museum Tours licensed guide will pick you up at your hotel and drive you in private Van to the city of Toledo, considered during more than 300 years the Universal Capital of Tolerance.

 The private tour continues in The Sephardic Museum where our licensed guide will talk to you about the important role that Sephardics assumed in the history of Toledo and will awaken in your imagination the immeasurable beauty of the building that was the Transit Synagogue and today the Sephardic Museum.
 Last visit will a private tour through the mysteries and secrets of The Burial of Count Orgaz considered, without any doubt, El Greco’s masterpiece.